gazebosim/sdf_tutorials/mimic_constraint/proposal.md

 This section defines the Mimic constraint mathematically and then explains how to specify it in an SDFormat `//joint` element.

-### Definition of Mimic Constraint
+### Definition of Mimic constraint

-A Mimic Constraint encodes a linear equality constraint on the position of two joint axes.
+A Mimic constraint encodes a linear equality constraint on the position of two joint axes.
 One joint axis is labelled as the *leader* and the other as the *follower*.
 The `multiplier`, `offset`, and `reference` parameters determine the linear relationship according to the equation below.